eva-vredenburgh/price-prediction-capstone-python/README.md

 - **What is it that we are trying to solve using data science?**

 We are formulating this as a supervised regression problem, where the task is to predict the selling price of a used car based on features such as year, brand, fuel type, transmission, mileage, and other specifications.
 This will be done using historical data to train machine learning models that can generalize well to unseen data.
 To tackle this, we implement and compare multiple machine learning models, including:
-•    Linear Regression – for a simple, interpretable baseline
+- **Linear Regression** – for a simple, interpretable baseline
-•    Ridge & Lasso Regression – to handle multicollinearity and feature selection
+- **Ridge & Lasso Regression** – to handle multicollinearity and feature selection
-•    Decision Tree – to capture non-linear patterns in the data
+- **Decision Tree** – to capture non-linear patterns in the data
-•    Random Forest – a model that improves performance and reduces overfitting
+- **Random Forest** – a model that improves performance and reduces overfitting

 By training and evaluating these models, we aim to:
-•    Identify which approach best balances accuracy and interpretability
+- Identify which approach best balances accuracy and interpretability
-•    Understand how different features impact car pricing
+- Understand how different features impact car pricing
-•    Build a solution that can be deployed or scaled to assist sellers and the business with dynamic pricing strategies
+- Build a solution that can be deployed or scaled to assist sellers and the business with dynamic pricing strategies

 ### **Data Dictionary**